 Customer Satisfaction Survey 2011

-First Draft
+Final Version

 Introduction

 Thank you in advance for taking the time to provide us with your feedback.
 USDA Rural Development’s mission is to increase economic opportunity and improve the quality of life for all rural Americans.
 Gathering your feedback helps to ensure that we are delivering on our mission to you and to all of Rural America.
 This survey asks about your experiences with the Rural Utilities Service (RUS) and with Rural Electrification Loans.